hjk7902/EmpWebApplication/README.md

-# Emp Table manager web application
+# Emp table manage web application

 * The default encoding of the project is utf-8.
 * You must change the project encoding to utf-8.